Frequently Asked Questions

-After January 1, 2014, plans sold in the individual and small group market, including those sold through the Health Insurance Marketplace and SHOP Marketplace for Small Businesses, as well as most plans sold in the market outside the exchange, must cover, at a minimum, a comprehensive set of benefits known as essential health benefits.
+After January 1, 2014, new plans sold in the individual and small group market, including those sold through the Health Insurance Marketplace and SHOP Marketplace for Small Businesses, as well as most plans sold in the market outside the exchange, must cover, at a minimum, a comprehensive set of benefits known as essential health benefits.
 These essential health benefits include the following:

 - Emergency services